By Perlita Anzures-Flores

 If you have a strong understanding of Microsoft Word, design your own template!
 However, you can also reach out to friends and family for templates that have worked for them.
 If you have graduated from college, many colleges have career advising centers that can help with resumes and job searches long after you have graduated.

 If you decide to use a template found online, look at the template with a critical eye.
 Don’t feel like you have to input something for every section listed, and be sure to tailor it to your industry.
 If you’re looking for resume templates that are Boly:Welch-approved, email firstname.lastname@example.org with the subject line “Resume Templates.”
 Our candidate advisor will be happy to send over a few templates!
-Boly:Welch also has a resource page with plenty of resume tips and tricks, along with blog posts featuring 10 essential resume tips and the nitty gritty guide to resumes.
+Boly:Welch also has a resource page with plenty of resume tips and tricks.
 And local job board, Mac’s List, has some great articles in their resource library.